 Today offers another high point of your journey when you spend a full day in Veliko Tarnovo, a 12th-century Bulgarian capital where colorful houses perch above the winding Yantra River.
 Have lunch with local university students in Veliko Tarnovo before heading to the 16th-century village of Arbanassi for a lovely Eastern Orthodox choir performance at the Church of the Archangels Michael and Gabriel.

 This evening, celebrate the joys of your river cruise at the Captain’s Farewell Cocktail Reception.

 Panoramic Bucharest tour

-This morning we’ll disembark ship and transfer to Bucharest, Romania’s largest city and capital, where we’ll embark on a panoramic tour and have lunch.
+This morning, you’ll disembark and transfer to Bucharest, Romania’s largest city and capital, where you’ll have a panoramic tour and have lunch.
 Afterwards, explore Bucharest’s grand monuments and leafy, old-world boulevards on a city tour that includes a choice of entrances.
-You can visit the infamous People’s Palace, the grandiose, sprawling, and never-completed administrative building initiated by dictator Nicolae Ceausescu.
+You can visit the People’s Palace, the grandiose, sprawling, and never-completed administrative building initiated by dictator Nicolae Ceausescu.
 Alternatively, take a fascinating walking tour of Manuc’s Inn, Bucharest’s oldest hotel building, which was built as a way station for caravans and surrounds a large open courtyard.
-Tonight, we’ll savor a delicious dinner in our hotel.
+Tonight, savor a delicious dinner in your hotel.